Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Introduction

 where the discrepancy is smaller than the main term, i.e. $\Delta(\Lambda;\B_\dwn(0,t)) = \smallo{t^{d_\dwn}}$ for every $\Lambda$.
 Here, the volumes are computed in the appropriate subspace and the covolume of a lattice $\Gamma$ is defined as $\covol(\Gamma) := \vol(\E/\Gamma)$.

 The purpose of the current work is to find estimates for the discrepancy $\Delta$ depending on the search region $\Omega_\dwn$, the window $\Omega_\lef$ and the diophantine properties of $\Gamma$.
-We use lattice point counting, which allows us to establish a direct, explicit link between a quantifiable diophantine property of the lattice and a discrepancy bound for the corresponding cut and project set, see Theorem \ref{thm:main}.
+We establish a direct, explicit link between a quantifiable diophantine property of the lattice and a discrepancy bound for the corresponding cut and project set by reducing the problem to lattice point counting, see Theorem \ref{thm:main}.
 We apply the discrepancy estimates to the problem of identifying new classes of cut and project sets that can be mapped by a biLipschitz map to a lattice, see Theorem \ref{thm:mainBL}.
 In particular, we note that for windows of finite perimeter the sharp classes we obtain depend only on the diophantine class of the lattice $\Gamma$ and nothing else.